OOS1/OOS1/README.md

 ## I'm a student Developer, and a gamer!!

-- I’m currently learning everything As i go.😁
+  - ✨I’m currently learning everything As i go.😁
-- I’m looking to collaborate with others to learn more.
+  - ✨I’m looking to collaborate with others to learn more.
-- 2023 Goals: Learn more about creating a small website.
+  - ✨2023 Goals: Learn more about creating a small website.
-- Fun fact: I love to draw and play videogames.
+  - ✨Fun facts: I love to draw.
+### - Hobbies :
+- ✨ Gaming
+- ✨ Watching Anime
+- ✨ working on/attening car meets.
 ### Connect with me:
 <p>
  </br>